 This list is not about who should have won.
 No one is here to argue that Bradley Cooper should have beat out Eddie Redmayne for Best Actor in 2015.
-Cooper did not get snubbed, he did not get robbed, we're not taking anything away from Redmayne's brilliant depiction of Stephen Hawking in The Theory of Everything.
+We're not taking anything away from Redmayne's brilliant depiction of Stephen Hawking in The Theory of Everything.
 But the fact that Cooper gave such an outstanding performance in American Sniper must be recognized.
 That's what this list is truly about.
 Call it Ranker’s list for acting redemption.

 The Role: Hate, rage, and anger transition to peace, understanding, and atonement for Derek Vinyard (Ed Norton) in Tony Kaye's 1998 hard-hitting drama American History X. We watch Derek go from pumped-up Nazi sympathizer, to a man seeking redemption after a harrowing prison stint.
 Norton convincingly captures every emotion.
 We feel something for him at each point in the film, even the segments when he's spewing hate-filled rhetoric.
 Norton received his second Oscar nod for the role in 1998.Winner for Best Actor in 1998: Roberto Benigni, Life Is Beautiful